pulp-platform/pulp-debug-bridge/README.md

 # Pulp debug bridge

 This is a tool which can be used to interact with a pulp target, like doing read and write or loading a binary.
-It will also soon provides an RSP server so that it can be used to interface GDB with pulp targets.
+It also provide an RSP server so that it can be used to interface GDB with pulp targets.

 ###  Getting the sources